browserengineering/book/book/animations.md

 [^gpu-texture]: Recall from [Chapter 11](visual-effects.md) that there can be surfaces that draw into other surfaces, forming a tree.
 Skia internally does this sometimes, based on various triggers such as blend modes.
+The internal nodes draw into intermediate textures.

 The time to run GPU raster is then the roughly sum of the time for these four steps.[^optimize] Usually, the *execute* step is very fast, and total time is